-Notices and Bond Claims for Texas Public Projects
+Notices and Bond Claims for Texas Public Constructions Projects

 Furnishing to a public project in Texas?
 Well saddle up, today’s post is just for you!
 Let’s review the notice and bond claim requirements for Texas public projects.

 Are Payment Bonds Required?

 Generally, payment bonds are required for Texas public projects when the general contract exceeds $25,000, and on municipal projects or DOT projects, bonds are required for contracts exceeding $50,000.

 Always attempt to obtain a copy of the payment bond from the public entity which contracted the project.

 Notice of Retainage

 Does your contract call for retainage?
 Serve notice of retainage upon the prime contractor no later than the 15th day of the second month following first furnishing materials or services, stating the total dollar amount to be retained and the general nature of the retainage agreement.